9 Reusable Products to Replace Common Household Goods

 Lower your carbon footprint by diminishing the amount of waste you produce.
-Choosing these products will bring you steps closer to zero waste!
+These reusable products get you closer to zero-waste living!

 Organic Reusable Beeswax Wrap